Aswathykrishnanr/Aswathykrishnanr/README.md

 ---

-## 💫 About Me
+🚀 About Me

-- 🎓 Computer Science graduate with a strong foundation in Data Science
+🎓 Computer Science graduate with a strong foundation in data structures, algorithms, and analytics

-- 📊 Passionate about Machine Learning, Deep Learning, and data analytics
+🤖 Passionate about Machine Learning, Deep Learning, and AI-driven solutions

-- 🧠 Hands-on experience in EDA, data preprocessing, and model building
+📊 Experienced in Exploratory Data Analysis (EDA), data preprocessing, and predictive modeling

-- 🚀 Driven to create practical, data-driven solutions with real-world impact
+🛠 Skilled in building end-to-end data pipelines and deploying practical ML solutions

+🌟 Motivated to solve real-world problems using data-driven insights and innovative thinking

 ---